CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

     ![](../media/ex1_g_fbre_14.png)

-     >**Note**:This deployment may take several minutes.
+     >**Note:** This deployment may take several minutes.
 Wait until the deployment completes before continuing with the next exercise.

 ### Task 3: Enable monitoring and diagnostic settings